solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 * `slow_hash`: repeated sha256 for rounds equal to 1ms on modern
 sha-ni hardware.

-* switch rotation: when a secondary subcommittee is switched
+* secondary rotation: when a secondary subcommittee is switched

-* flip rotation: when primary and secondary subcommittees switch
+* primary rotation: when primary and secondary subcommittees switch

 ### Safety Violations